 Want to work for the right side?
-Want to get paid to put your Christian political worldview passion into practice?
+Want to put your Christian political worldview passion into practice?
 Concerned Women for America is looking for interns to join our Ronald Reagan Memorial Internship Program.

 We focus on seven core issues: the traditional family, the sanctity of human life, religious liberty, education, sexual exploitation, national sovereignty, and support for Israel.

-If you are highly motivated, a great writer, interested in public policy and ready to gain experience, come join Concerned Women for America to work in one of our exciting fields: Traditional Media and Social Media, Legislation and Public Policy, Chapter and Grassroots Development, the Beverly LaHaye Institute, Development and Donor Relations, and Web and Online Communications.
+If you are highly motivated, interested in public policy and ready to gain experience, come join Concerned Women for America to work in one of our exciting fields: Communications and Social Media, Legislation and Public Policy, Chapter and Grassroots Development, Development and Donor Relations, Legal Affairs, and Web and Online Communications.

 CWA pays a $150 weekly stipend.
 Our interns attend events, network with experts, and are trained by movers and shakers in D.C., learning to utilize prayer and action to affect public policy.
 Accepting applications immediately.
 Department placement on first come, first serve basis.
-Deadline for fall session applications is July 15.
-Apply here.
+Deadlines for the various sessions are available here.

 "It's wonderful to see you all here.
 It makes me feel as if the reinforcements have just arrived!"